kodekloudhub/certified-kubernetes-security-specialist-cks-course/docs/08-Mock-Exams/02-Mock-Exam-1.md

    <details>

-   * The fixes are mentioned in the same report.
+   The fixes are mentioned in the same report.
+We are asked to fix the `FAIL` for Controller Manager and Scheduler

-   * Update the kube-apiserver static pod definition file under `/etc/kubernetes/manifests/kube-apiserver.yaml` as per the recommendations.
+   * Update the `kube-controller-manager` and `kube-scheduler` static pod manifests under `/etc/kubernetes/manifests` as per the recommendations.
-   * Make sure that `--authorization-mode=Node,RBAC`
+   * Make sure that `--profiling=false`
+   * Make sure both pods restart

    </details>